Avoid the Risks and Costs of Fluid Disposal With a Full-service Lease

-Regular maintenance of Class 8 vehicles requires replacing and removing fluids to keep vehicles running, but those used fluids must be disposed of correctly and documented from cradle to grave.
-That process can be complicated, requiring both time and money.
-What’s more, those that generated the waste can face penalties if fluids aren’t properly disposed.
+Regular maintenance of Class 8 vehicles requires replacing and removing fluids to keep vehicles running.
+Used fluids must be recycled or disposed of correctly and documented from cradle to grave to meet regulatory requirements.
+Additionally, customers are increasingly interested in monitoring their carbon output and documenting recycling efforts.

-As part of its processes, Penske performs financial and environmental compliance audits of all its oil vendors that pick up automotive fluids across North America.
-That allows Penske to monitor how the vendors manage the automotive fluid waste once it gets into their hands.
-Even though the vendor has taken possession of it, the waste belongs to Penske.
-If a vendor mismanaged the fluids and disposed of them incorrectly, the burden is placed on the generator to ensure it is cleaned up, which could result in excessive costs and penalties.
+Because the burden is on the generator to prove the who, what, when, where, why and how associated with waste disposal, Penske has created a team to monitor the process.
+Penske performs financial and environmental compliance audits of all of its oil vendors that pick up disposed fluids across North America.
+That oversight allows Penske to monitor how the vendors manage the fluid waste once it gets into their hands.
+Even though the vendor has taken possession of it, the waste technically belongs to Penske.
+If a vendor mismanaged the fluids and disposed of them incorrectly, the burden is put back on the generator to ensure it is cleaned up, which could result in excessive costs as well as penalties.

 To reduce its environmental impact, Penske ensures that all of the used oil and metal filters go to facilities where they can be recycled, turning them from disposed waste streams to recycled waste streams.